IgniteUI/igniteui-docfx/en/components/map_geographic_shape_polyline_series.md

 ## Using Shape Polyline Series

-In the Ignite UI for Angular map component, the `GeographicPolylineSeries` is a visual map element that displays geo-spatial data using polylines in a geographic context.
+Use the map component's `GeographicPolylineSeries` to display geo-spatial data using polylines in a geographic context.
 This type of geographic series is often used to render roads or connections between geographic locations such as cities or airports.
-The `GeographicPolylineSeries` works a lot like the `GeographicShapeSeries` except that geo-spatial data is rendered with polylines instead of polygons.

 ### Demo